-Did you know about the Mont Blanc Cable Car?
-Seriously, a cable car will take you most of the way up the highest mountain in Western Europe within a few minutes.
-Never heard of it?
+Have you heard about the Panoramic Mont Blanc Cable Car?
+A cable car ride which takes you most of the way up Mont Blanc, the highest mountain in Western Europe?
+The Aiguille du Midi at Chamonix?
+The Step into the Void (or Pas de la Vide as the French say) – a glass box hanging out into thin air over the side of Mont Blanc??
+Never heard of any of it?
 No- neither had we!

-We set off on our journey to explore the Italian Lakes and within 5 minutes we passed a young couple asking to hitch a lift.
+We set off on our journey to explore the Italian Lakes and within 5 minutes we passed a young couple on the roadside asking to hitch a lift.
 We had loads of space in our motorhome, so we decided to stop- to their endless gratitude.
-They didn’t speak much English, but between us all we worked out where they wanted to go- turns out we were driving straight past their home town.
+They didn’t speak much English, but between us all we worked out where they wanted to go- turns out we were driving straight past their hometown.
 Quelle Chance!

-They settled into the back with Jade and the three of them chatted happily- as teenagers do when they’re not feeling self-conscious.
-This coulple had been packpacking/ hitchhiking their way around France for the summer and were on their way home for Grandmother’s birthday.
+They settled into the back of the motorhome with Jade and the three of them chatted happily- as teenagers do, even when they don’t speak a common language.
+These kids had been up to Paris for three days (which made me very jealous- I’ve always wanted to visit there!) and were now on their way home for Grandmother’s birthday.
 We were happy to be making their lives a little easier.
-Mr WB insisted on driving them almost to their front door- not sure I’m going to let him pick up a hitchhiker again- we could end of millions of miles out of our way!! 😉
+Mr WB insisted on driving them almost to their front door- not sure I’m going to let him pick up a hitchhiker again- we could end up millions of miles out of our way!! 😉

-“Oh yes.
+“Oh yes!
+You go up the Aiguille du Midi.
 There is the Mont Blanc Cable Car which takes you up the mountain.
 It’s beautiful.
 You must go.”

-The girl (I really should remember her name- so bad of me!) was so excited that we were going that she gave Jade a small green elephant trinket to give to her friend Sasha.
+The girl (I really should remember her name- so bad of me!) was so excited that we were going to the Aiguille du Midi that she gave Jade a small green elephant trinket to give to her friend Sasha.
 Jade, having a heart of gold, was even more determined to find Sasha and give her the gift.

-Several hours later, after successful drop off of two grateful hitchhikers, we arrived at Les Houches, which was a car park we had found.
+Several hours later, after successful drop off of two grateful hitchhikers, we arrived at Les Houches, which was a car park we had found on Park4night.
 If you want to see more about how we find places to camp/ park up for the night, click here.

-HOWEVER, important learning point- not all places listed on the sites are up to date.
-We merrily heading for our selected place, not even worrying as the streets got smaller and narrower…. until we found ourselves going up the side of Mont Blanc, quite literally, in our 7m motorhome with our trailer on the back.
-The houses were beautifully cute- traditional french/ swiss ski chalets- but they all had overhangs which the motorhome would NOT get under, so we took up the entire road as we crawled up this mountain, looking for the promised car park.
+HOWEVER, important learning point- not all places listed on sites like Park4night or Campercontact are up to date.
+We merrily heading for our selected place, not even worrying as the streets got smaller and narrower…. until we found ourselves going up the side of Mont Blanc, quite literally, in our 7m motorhome with our motorbike trailer on the back.
+The houses were beautifully cute- traditional French/ Swiss ski chalets- but they all had overhangs which the motorhome would NOT get under, so we took up the entire road as we crawled up this mountainside, looking for the promised car park.